photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 # Advanced Settings #

-Basic system [config options](../../getting-started/config-options.md) such as thumbnail quality can be changed on the advanced settings page.
+Basic system [config options](../../getting-started/config-options.md) such as the thumbnail image quality can be changed on the advanced settings page.
 You can also disable specific features and enable the debug or read-only mode.

 !!! attention ""
     Changing advanced settings always requires a restart to take effect.
-Selecting a different thumbnail image quality or size won't replace existing thumbnails.
+Selecting a different thumbnail quality or size won't replace existing thumbnails.
 You may regenerate them using the [command-line interface](https://docs.photoprism.org/getting-started/docker-compose/#command-line-interface).